Online Update of Safety Assurances Using Confidence-Based Predictions: Related Work

 \textbf{Safe Motion Planning.} The notion of safety in the context of human-robot interaction is well studied \cite{sadigh2016information, driggs2018robust}.
-One common framework to verify safety of human-robot systems is Hamilton-Jacobi reachability, which computes reachable sets for systems with general nonlinear dynamics and bounded controls \cite{MitchellTimeDependent, lygeros2004reachability, bansal2017hamilton}.
 Works in \cite{huSharp, leung2020infusing} use backward reachability to find the set of unsafe states and utilize them within a model predictive control framework to plan efficient trajectories.
 Although some of these works \cite{huSharp} track human model confidence, the safety-enforcing backward reachable set is typically computed for a fixed set of parameters. \cite{dfkConfidence, li2021prediction, ranSafety, bansal2020hamilton} add flexibility by precomputing a small discrete bank of reachable sets that reflect different potential beliefs of the human model.
 The system switches between these reachable sets based on which one fits the robots estimate best at runtime.
-However in practice, the parameters that affect the model predictions (and subsequently the unsafe set) are not known a priori and must be observed online, such as semantic information in the environment and the model confidence parameter.
+However in practice, the parameters that affect the model predictions (and subsequently the unsafe set) are not known a priori and must be observed/estimated online, such as semantic information in the environment and the model confidence parameter.
 Any precomputed bank of reachable sets will suffer from being overly conservative in such scenarios.
-This necessitates an online computation of the reachable set, which in general is too expensive to do in real time.
 In this work, we propose a method to update such reachable sets online in an effective fashion.